-Ethiopia, Kenya, and Uganda each have a long history of hosting refugees and asylum seekers.
-Uganda, one of the top ten refugee-hosting countries worldwide, currently hosts 1.3 million, according to the Norwegian Refugee Council (NRC) and the International Rescue Committee (IRC).
-The INGOs, national and local governments in each country presently face unique and dire challenges, including civil war, climate crisis, and Covid-19.
-At the same time, good practices exist in a variety of areas, such as local leadership, social integration, employment and labour market integration, education, and refugee participation.
+Ethiopia, Kenya and Uganda each have a long history of hosting refugees and asylum seekers, with Uganda, one of the top ten refugee hosting countries worldwide, currently hosting 1.3 million (NRC, IRC).
+The INGOs, national and local governments in each country presently face unique and dire challenges, including civil war, climate crisis and COVID-19.
+At the same time, good practices exist in a variety of areas, including local leadership, social integration, employment and labour market integration, education, and refugee participation.

-This policy brief examines the impact of and responses to forcibly displaced people in four cities and towns in East Africa, namely Arua, Uganda; Adama, Ethiopia; and Kakuma and Lodwar Town, Kenya.
-It also discusses a crucial gap in research on forcibly displaced people:
+This policy brief examines the impact of and responses to forcibly displaced people in cities and towns in East Africa, namely Arua, Uganda; Adama, Ethiopia; and Kakuma and Lodwar Town, Kenya.
+It also discusses a crucial gap in research on forcibly displaced people: their often unacknowledged presence in so-called secondary (non-capital) cities and towns, which themselves often lack the resources to adequately receive them.